isomerpages/nlb-discovereads/_events/bookbugsx/2j-events.md

 #### Book Bugs Cut-out Workshops

 In the 2021 March Holidays, we held an exciting series of workshops!
-Explorers got to create cut-outs of our favourite Book Bugs characters using the newest equipment available at NLB’s MakeIT Makerspaces - Digital Cutting Machines!
+Explorers got to create cut-outs of their favourite Book Bugs characters using the newest equipment available at NLB’s MakeIT Makerspaces - Digital Cutting Machines!
 The workshops were held at Jurong Regional Library, Tampines Regional Library and Woodlands Regional Library.

-Check out our Explorers and their very own Book Bugs cut-outs!
+Check out our Explorers and their very own Bug cut-outs!

 <img src="/images/events/bookbugsx/BBX Mar Cut-out Collage.png" alt="Book Bugs Cut-out Workshops Collage" style="width: 100%">